symfony/symfony-docs/reference/dic_tags.rst

 For more details, see :doc:`/serializer`.

-The priorities of the default normalizers can be found in the :method:`Symfony\\Bundle\\FrameworkBundle\\DependencyInjection\\FrameworkExtension::registerSerializerConfiguration` method.
+The priorities of the default normalizers can be found in the `serializer.php`_ file.

 .. _dic-tags-translation-loader: